Help us combat federal budget cuts!

 Amanda started at the Fort Bragg Food Bank in 2009 as Client/Volunteer Coordinator.
 After working closely as the Director’s Assistant she became Executive Director in February 2019.
 Growing up locally in Fort Bragg gives her a great understanding of the community and the need.
 With several years of customer service and a passion for helping people she is right at home in her position.

-Jim joined the Food Bank in 2010 after his retirement from Safeway as the Store Manager.
-His transition to the Food Bank was flawless and he has added so much heart to the food bank.
-It is clear that Jim loves what he does and makes sure every person who comes through the Food Bank is truly appreciated.
+Jim joined the Food Bank in 2010 after retiring as the Store Manager from Safeway.
+His transition to the Food Bank was seamless, and he has brought immense warmth to the organization.
+It is evident that Jim is passionate about his work, ensuring that every person who visits the Food Bank feels genuinely appreciated.

 With extensive experience in non-profit, fundraising, and event management, Mary is excited to help the Mendo Food Network in our mission to provide healthy, fresh food to anyone in need in Mendocino County.
 Mary is passionate about helping others, and is committed to encouraging community, empathy, and equity in every aspect of her work.